rafael-a-garcia/LLO8200_updated/index.md

 ## Data Science (LLO8200)
 This is the course website for LLO 8200, Introduction to Data Science.
 This site serves as a supplement to the 2VU LMS site.
 Make sure you bookmark and check this page frequently for the most up-to-date files to use for both async and problem sets.
 Over the course of the term code may be optimized or corrected.
 I will upload updated files here when that happens.
 You should have R, RStudio, and the tidyverse package installed and updated prior to the first day of class.
 Instructions for installing/updating R and Rstudio can be found [here](./refs/Downloading Installing Updating R and RStudio.pdf).

 You are responsible for reviewing and ensuring you are following the schedule included in this semester's syllabus.
-The most up-to-date syllabus can always be found here and I will update the date when changes are made: [Garcia_LLO8200_syllabus_fall2022](./Garcia_LLO8200_syllabus_Spring2023.pdf).
+The most up-to-date syllabus can always be found here and I will update the date when changes are made: [Syllabus Spring 2023 Jan 08 Updated](./Garcia_LLO8200_syllabus_Spring2023.pdf).

 * [ Schedule (Jan 08) PDF](./Schedule 01-08-2023.pdf)